rage/java-programming-fall-19/data/part-6/1-objects-within-objects.md

 ---
-path: '/osa-6/1-olioista-koostuvat-oliot'
+path: '/part-6/1-objects-within-objects'
-title: 'Olioita listalla ja listan sisältävät oliot'
+title: 'Objects on a list and a list as part of an object'
 hidden: true
 ---